tozti/tozti/docs/dev/store.rst

 ---------

 Resources and `resource objects`_ are the main concept of the store API.
-A resource is what we would call an entity in SQL lang or hypermedia in web lang.
+A resource is what we would call an entity in SQL or hypermedia on the web.
 A *resource object* is represented as a json object with the following
 properties: